JPEG Lossless Rotator

 Recent Folder re-opens the folder that was opened before the last program closure.

-Favorites adds and keeps the 10 last chosen shortcuts to folders.
+Favorites adds and keeps up to 10 shortcuts to folders.

-Automatic finds and rotates images that can be rotated to normal orientation automatically.
+Automatic detects and rotates the images that can be turned to normal orientation automatically.

 View Image opens full size image in your default picture viewer.

 Display EXIF opens the EXIF Properties window and displays the information contained in the EXIF tags of the image.
-Note: JPEG Lossless Rotator updates EXIF orientation tag after rotation, however, once a normal value of the orientation tag is achieved, it remains normal regardless of subsequent rotations — this allows to achieve the correct orientation of the photos taken with cameras without an orientation sensor.
+Note: JPEG Lossless Rotator updates EXIF orientation tag after each rotation, however, once a normal value of the orientation tag is achieved, it remains normal regardless of subsequent rotations — this allows to achieve the correct orientation of the photos taken with cameras without an orientation sensor.

-The Options menu contains additional settings and functions:
+The Options menu contains the following settings and functions:

 - Refresh re-creates the thumbnails.

 - Rebuild thumbnails when window resized changes the thumbnails size to fit the new window size.
 If this option is disabled, the size of the thumbnails does not change and scroll-bars appear if the window has been downsized.